Bilal2453/coro-docs/docs/coro-channel.md

 #### Examples {#reader-examples}

-An example of using `reader` in an iterator would be:
+- Using a reader in an iterator

 ```lua
 local handle = uv.new_tty(1, true) -- or any kind of streams